pzhaojohnson/RNA2Drawer/README.md

 ## Installation (Windows)

-Download the ZIP file of the Windows executable [here](https://sourceforge.net/projects/rna2drawer/).
+Download the ZIP file of the Windows executable for RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
+Inside the ZIP file will be just the folder `RNA2Drawer`.

 ## Creating a New Structure